Genetics is arguably the most important field in biological sciences

 impacting all aspects biology, from health and disease, breeding plants and animals for food and fiber, evolution, and an understanding of basic molecular, developmental and cellular processes.
-The technological revolution enabling us to assemble genome and transcriptome sequences across diverse taxa, as well as within populations brings new tools to bear for addressing longstanding questions in genetics.
+The technological revolution enabling us to assemble genome and transcriptome sequences across diverse taxa, as well as within populations bring new tools to bear for addressing long-standing questions in genetics.

 Our faculty members utilize a wide range of traditional and non-traditional model systems in their research and embrace collaborative research.
 The Program in Genetics has a strong national and international reputation, outstanding undergraduate and graduate training programs, and postdoctoral fellow training and research opportunities.

 to learn more about our faculty, staff, postdoctoral research associates, graduate students, and alumni.

 page for more information related to the Graduate School, Student Services, International Services and more.